find out ways to get entry into Sydney Met courses

 If interested applicants don’t currently meet our minimum entry academic, English and other admission requirements, check out our enabling pathway courses that can help you build your skills and get into our courses.

-We have a Special Entry Scheme to help applicants over the age of 18 (sometimes, also refer to Mature-aged Entry), who do not already hold a recognised University qualification but have significant life and work experience, to gain admission to eligible undergraduate and postgraduate degrees.
+We offer a Special Entry Scheme to support applicants aged 18 and over (often referred to as mature-aged entry), who may not hold a recognised university qualification but possess substantial life and work experience.
+This pathway provides an opportunity to gain admission into eligible undergraduate and postgraduate programs.

-An intensive English (ELICOS), usually an English for Academic Purposes (EAP) course can help an applicant improve their English skills and to meet the requirements for a higher education course at Sydney met.
+An intensive English course (ELICOS), typically focused on English for Academic Purposes (EAP), can assist applicants in improving their English language skills to meet the entry requirements for higher education courses at Sydney Met.

 Sydney Met's campus is located on the unceded territory of the Gadigal people of the Eora Nation, who are the traditional owners of the land where the campus is situated.
 We pay our respects to their Elders, past, present, and emerging.
 We extend that respect to Aboriginal and Torres Strait Islander peoples in Australia and Indigenous peoples globally who are presently studying, working, or contributing to Sydney Met.